-As a social worker, I know that climate change is already affecting vulnerable Australians and I believe that governments must act on the principle of precaution.
+Through her experience as a social worker, Alex Bhathal has had the opportunity to experience the ways climate change is already affecting vulnerable Australians, and advocates for governments to act on the principle of precaution.

-Four years ago, I was awarded an Australian Post-graduate Award to conduct PhD research and chose to investigate the social dimensions of climate change.
+In 2008, Alex was awarded an Australian Post-graduate Award to conduct PhD research, and chose to investigate the social dimensions of climate change.

-In 2008, I attended the UN special Conference on the Environment, Forced Migration and Social Vulnerability in Bonn, Germany, and presented this paper on the campaign to protect the rights of people displaced by climate change in the Asia-Pacific.
+Alex spent a year documenting the nature of climate displacement in the Asia-Pacific region, and in 2008, attended the UN special Conference on the Environment, Forced Migration and Social Vulnerability in Bonn, Germany, and presented her paper on the campaign to protect the rights of people displaced by climate change in the Asia-Pacific.